johnwu0604/design-principle-methods-labs/README.md

 # Design Principle and Mechanisms (DPM) Labs

 DPM is a robotics design course at McGill University.
 This repository holds the source code for all the labs.

+IF YOU ARE USING THIS REPOSITORY FOR DPM RIGHT NOW, PLEASE STAR THE REPO FOR COMMON COURTESY :) AND GOOD LUCK ;)

 ### Lab 1 - Wall Follower